ndgeniebla/lunarian-invasion/README.md

 ## Known Issues

-- No music plays on Linux using Chromium (does work on Firefox though!)
+- No music plays on Linux using Chromium (but it does work on Firefox)
+- Game does not run on MacOS using Safari (works on Chrome)

 ## Credits
 Touhou Project is the property of Team Shanghai Alice.
 I've adhered to the [Guidelines for Touhou Project Fan Creators](https://touhou-project.news/guidelines_en/) to the best of my ability.